arachid/clockwize-and-leaderboard/README.md

 ```
 ### API

 We can use a REST API since it's widely used and supported.
 A system like this one can have many endpoints: login, fetching user information, and fetching game information.
 But we will focus on the four primary endpoints: creating a leaderboard, updating the score of a leaderboard, fetching leaderboards and fetching scores.
-All the endpoints require authentification, and our backend will verify that a specific user is authorized to access this leaderboard.
+All the endpoints require authentification, and our backend will verify that a specific user is authorized to access the requested leaderboard.

 **Create a new leaderboard:** This endpoint is used to create a leaderboard.
-A leaderboard can be created for multiple purposes, such as a global all-time game, a weekly leaderboard, a private group of friends, etc. We will restrict access to creating an all-time leaderboard and other big leaderboards only internally since they consume a lot of resources.
+A leaderboard can be created for multiple purposes, such as a global all-time game, a weekly leaderboard, a private group of friends, etc. We will restrict access to creating an all-time leaderboard and other big leaderboards only internally since they consume a lot of resources (at the end of this design doc, we do memory estimation for all-time leaderboards).

     POST /v1/games/{gameId}/leaderboards